 6. Harnessing the Power of Personalization and Hyper-Targeting

 You won’t believe how retailers are going the extra mile to make our shopping experiences feel like they’re tailor-made just for us!
-It’s all about personalization and hyper-targeting.
+It’s all about personalization in retail and hyper-targeting.

 With the abundance of customer feedback and data available, brands can create customer profiles and segments based on demographics, browsing patterns, purchase history, and other relevant information.
 With all that info at their fingertips, they’re creating individual customer profiles and segments.
 It’s like having a personal shopper who knows your every style preference!